Banded iron formation

 Banded iron formations (BIFs; also called banded ironstone formations) are distinctive units of sedimentary rock consisting of alternating layers of iron oxides and iron-poor chert.
 They can be up to several hundred meters in thickness and extend laterally for several hundred kilometers.
-Almost all of these formations are of Precambrian age and are thought to record the oxygenation of the Earth's oceans.
+Almost all of these formations are of Precambrian age and are theorized to record the oxygenation of the Earth's oceans.
 Some of the Earth's oldest rock formations, which formed about (Ma), are associated with banded iron formations.

-Banded iron formations are thought to have formed in sea water as the result of oxygen production by photosynthetic cyanobacteria.
+Banded iron formations are theorized to have formed in sea water as the result of oxygen production by photosynthetic cyanobacteria.
 The oxygen combined with dissolved iron in Earth's oceans to form insoluble iron oxides, which precipitated out, forming a thin layer on the ocean floor.
 Each band is similar to a varve, resulting from cyclic variations in oxygen production.